Your Child’s Visual Health Matters

 Unfortunately, about one in four children have a vision disorder that interferes with their ability to learn(2).
 In early childhood, the most common visual defects are hyperopia (farsightedness) and astigmatism.
 Another common paediatric eye condition that parents should pay attention to is strabismus.
 If your child is often squinting then it might be of concern, so it’s always advised to get a full eye check-up.

-The biggest vision problem of the schooling age group kids is myopia.
+One of the biggest vision problems of school-aged children is myopia.
 It generally appears around the age of 6-8, progresses between 8 and 13 years of age and stabilises around the age of 20.
 Recent work from the Brien Holden Vision Institute estimates that by 2050, 5 billion (50%) people will be myopic and 1 billion (10%) highly myopic(3).

 Myopia is a defect to be taken into account and it must be known that it can be made worse by increased screen time on one hand, and minimal outdoor time on the other.
 And since these bad habits have made their way into our ‘normal’ lives and are hard to completely get rid of, the earlier the detection and correction of poor vision, the easier it will be to give all children an equal opportunity to learn and succeed socially.